 Achievement Plus is a private-public partnership created in 1996 as a joint venture between the Saint Paul Public Schools, the Amherst H. Wilder Foundation, the city of Saint Paul, and Ramsey County, with additional financial assistance from the state of Minnesota.

-Achievement Plus began its initiative at the University Academies for Boys and Girls at North End Elementary School in 2008.
-In addition to the University Academies, Achievement Plus operates at John A.Johnson and Dayton’s Bluff elementary schools.
+Achievement Plus began its initiative at the SPMA in 2008 back when it was known as University Academies for Boys and Girls at North End Elementary School.
+Beyond SPMA, Achievement Plus operates at John A.Johnson and Dayton’s Bluff elementary schools.
 The initiative’s primary focus is to raise the achievement level of students through creating community schools where all aspects of students' lives are supported.
-At the University Academies, this means giving families what they need to help their students succeed to become future leaders.
+At SPMA, this means supporting families so they can continue to help their students become future leaders.

 Achievement Plus has a three-segment focus – academics, extended learning (after-school program) and learning supports.